nerab/paradeiser/README.md

       1 internal interruptions (27 minutes in total)
       2 external interruptions (2 hours and 28 minutes in total) 4 breaks (3 short, 1 long; 45 minutes in total)

+      Most efficient location: Home Office (2/0/1/0)
+      Least efficient location: Coffeshop (1/1/0/2)

+      The following locations do not have a label.
+Assign it with

+        $ pom location macbook@01:23:45:67:89:0A "Your Label"

 The command defaults to --day.
 Alternative options are --week, --month or --year.
 Without a value, the argument assumes the current day / week / month / year.
 A date can be specified as argument, e.g. `pom report --day=2013-07-18`.
 Argument values are parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `pom report --month="last month"`.